 Q-designated courses that carry fewer than 4 credits or transfer courses that carry fewer than 3 credits do not count toward meeting the quantitative reasoning requirement.

 This requirement specifies the minimum number of quantitative-reasoning-designated courses needed for graduation.
 To facilitate their quantitative development, students are encouraged to take as many of these courses as possible throughout their undergraduate curriculum.

 back to top

 Mathematics Skills (Q1) Advising

 Various degree programs require different kinds of mathematics and quantitative reasoning skills.
-Students in any major will enhance their education and widen their range of post-college possibilities by strengthening their skills in this area.
+Students in any major will enhance their education and widen their range of post-university possibilities by strengthening their skills in this area.
 The accompanying chart lists some of the Q1 courses that are specifically designed to prepare students for subsequent mathematics-based courses and majors.